ProxiPal/ProxiPal/ProxiPalTest_client_20231205232005/README.md

 Try having both emulators on one device.
 Still have yet to confirm if this works 100%, but at least log cat messages show they can discover each other.
 Different API levels don't seem to break anything.

+EDIT: Emulators have been noted to either not connect with each other or have unreliable connections.
+Physical devices are a must for testing the compass connection code between devices.